LangUMS/langums/README.md

 ## Language basics

-You can try out all of the examples below using the [test.scx map from here](https://github.com/LangUMS/langums/blob/master/test/test.scx?raw=true).
+You can try out all the examples below using the [test.scx map from here](https://github.com/LangUMS/langums/blob/master/test/test.scx?raw=true).

 Every program must contain a `main()` function which is the entry point where the code starts executing immediately after the map starts.
 The "hello world" program for LangUMS would look like: